-Well be harvesting and drying herbs this week.
-I seem to never grow enough no matter how much I expand the herb garden.
+We’ll be harvesting and drying herbs this week.
+I seem never to grow enough, no matter how much I expand the herb garden.

 You can get a second harvest of rhubarb if there’s been enough rain in late summer and early fall.
-Here’s a recipe for rhubarb shrub.
+Here’s a recipe for a rhubarb shrub.
 We’ll be making rhubarb bitters this month, too.
 The basic recipe is in the FREE 5-Day Food Preservation Bootcamp (Click to join.
 You’ll be glad you did!).
-If you are short on time, simply chop up the rhubarb and throw into a ziplock bag to freeze until you have time to make a pie, shrub, bitters, or tarts!
+If you are short on time, chop up the rhubarb and throw it into a ziplock bag to freeze until you have time to make a pie, shrub, bitters, or tarts!

 Season Extension Technologies for winter Garden Plants